Gzeppe/Gzeppe/README.md

-- 👋 Hi, I’m @Gzeppe
+- Hi, my name is Giuseppe
-- 👀 I’m interested in becoming a better developer
+- My current interest is learning laravel and workging on building a ecommerce website using this technology using php and MySQL
-- 🌱 I’m currently learning ASP .net Framework
+- The learning never ends
-- 📫 How to reach me: discord Joe_Meng#3011

 <!---
 Gzeppe/Gzeppe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.